Abandoned Olympic Venues

-Most of the park has been left to decay.
+As probably the worst example of an abandoned park, nearly all of it has been left to decay.
 The few venues that are still in use haven't been maintained in years.
 Rust stains the paint, graffiti is everywhere.
-Many of the buildings haven't been used since the games at all, still sporting their 'Athens 2004' vinyl banners shredded and sun eaten .
+Many of the buildings haven't been used since the games at all and still sport their 'Athens 2004' vinyl banners now shredded and sun eaten .
 Venues like the Beach Ball Volleyball stadium, weightlifting, table tennis and swimming have all been left to rot.
 Many Greeks blame the 2004 Olympics for contributing to their country's economic collapse.
 Imagine spending over $11 billion on an Olympic Village, using it once, and then abandoning it.
 Only Olympic Stadium has remained actively used.

-The only thing that separates these modern ruins with the Parthenon are several thousand years and the collapse of the Roman Empire.
+The only thing that separates these modern ruins from the neighboring Parthenon are several thousand years and the collapse of the Roman Empire.

 The opulence and extravagance of the 2008 Olympics in China shattered all expectations across the globe.
 Nearly 5 million visitors filled the park in a spectacle that will probably never be seen again.
 City blocks of fireworks, billions of LED lit screens, thousands of drummers, singers, it was shattering to say the least.
 The one billion people of China supported the Olympics at a staggering scale.
 But now......